-Friday September 8 Rendez-vous at Gare TGV, Avignon at 4pm.
+Friday September 7 Rendez-vous at Gare TGV, Avignon at 4pm.
 Drive to Uzès.
-Welcome dinner at Maison Theodorit, our home for the week.
+Welcome dinner at 4 rue de la Grande Bourgade, our home for the week.

-Monday, September 11 We trace the route of an engineering masterpiece: the Roman aqueduct that began in Uzès, and reached its full expression at the Pont du Gard, a UNESCO world heritage site.
-There will be time to walk the bridge and learn how it was constructed in the remarkable museum on the site.
+Monday, September 10 We trace the route of an engineering masterpiece: the Roman aqueduct that began in Uzès, and reached its full expression at the Pont du Gard, a UNESCO world heritage site.
+There will be time to walk both the bridge and the newly accessible water course level.
+A remarkable museum in the visitor's center details how the Pont was sited, constructed and maintained.
 Then on the aquaduct's final destination, the ancient Gallo-Roman city of Nîmes for a late lunch*.
 This city is home to the best preserved Roman temple in France, the Maison Carré and Les Arenes, a Roman Ampitheatre where an audioguide will introduce you to gladiatorial spectacles in vivid detail.
 We return to Uzès, for dinner in a local restaurant.

-Tuesday, September 12 Our day is devoted to understanding the meaning of 'terroir'.
+Tuesday, September 11 Our day is devoted to understanding the meaning of 'terroir'.
 We'll visit local producers of wine, olive oil and goat cheese, tour their operations and taste their products.
-We will find lunch* in one of the small towns along our route.
+We stop for lunch* between stops in Uzès.
 That evening we dine in a local restaurant.

 Wednesday, September 12 The producers market in the Place aux Herbes is our morning destination.
 Lunch* and early afternoon are open to continue exploring the town.
 There's a cooking class in the late afternoon followed by dinner at home.